kiwi0fruit/pandoctools/atom.md

 Highly recommended to install [Atom editor](https://atom.io/) as it's the best for markdown.
 Atom is perfect for Unicode rich texts.
 But you need to install some fonts and set font fall-back chains first.
 See [this instruction](https://github.com/kiwi0fruit/sugartex#atom-editor-with-full-unicode-support) in SugarTeX docs.

+# Atom packages for right Pandoctools experience

-# SugarTeX Completions for Atom
+## SugarTeX Completions for Atom

-Install [SugarTeX Completions for Atom](https://atom.io/packages/sugartex-completions) that is an Atom package for easy typing SugarTeX and lots of other Unicode characters. (it's incompatible with [latex-completions](https://atom.io/packages/latex-completions) package).
+Install [SugarTeX Completions for Atom](https://atom.io/packages/sugartex-completions) for easy typing SugarTeX and lots of other Unicode characters. (it's incompatible with [latex-completions](https://atom.io/packages/latex-completions) package).

 In the [SugarTeX documentation](https://github.com/kiwi0fruit/sugartex/blob/master/sugartex.md) appropriate shortcuts for SugarTeX Completions for Atom are given.

-# Unix Filter
+## Unix Filter

 Install [Unix Filter](https://atom.io/packages/unix-filter) (>=0.0.2).
 It nicely runs on Windows too.
 It runs Pandoctools right from Atom and writes output file (though profile confirmation prompt is not shown).
 It's convenient to use it with [file-watcher](#useful-atom-packages).

 Specify command option to `<...>\pandoctools.exe --stdin "%FILE%"` (`<...>/pandoctools --stdin "$FILE"` on Unix) where `<...>` is a path to pandoctools executable that can be learned from desktop shortcut.
 And **uncheck** "Replace Text" option.

-# Hydrogen
+## Hydrogen

 #### TODO

-# Markdown Preview Plus
+## Markdown Preview Plus

 Then you can convert markdown to markdown via Pandoctools, then convert to html / preview via Markdown Preview Plus.